Panosemmanouilidis2/FMCG-Retail-Analytics-portfolio/README.md

 ### The Business Problem

-A global FMCG manufacturer running thousands of trade promotions annually across Western Europe and Southeast Asia had no reliable, data-driven method to forecast promotional sell-out volume or evaluate return on investment before committing trade spend.
+A global FMCG manufacturer running thousands of trade promotions annually across Europe and Asia had no reliable, data-driven method to forecast promotional sell-out volume or evaluate return on investment before committing trade spend.
 Planning was driven by intuition and historical precedent.

 The consequences were measurable:

-- Planners in Western Europe were systematically **over-forecasting promotional volumes by 35%** — leading to excess inventory and overstated trade investment cases
+- Planners in Europe were systematically **over-forecasting promotional volumes by 35%** — leading to excess inventory and overstated trade investment cases
-- Planners in Southeast Asia were **under-forecasting by 103%** — leaving significant demand unmet and growth opportunity unrealised
+- Planners in Asia were **under-forecasting by 103%** — leaving significant demand unmet and growth opportunity unrealised
 - **Around 70% of promotions** across both markets missed their volume plan by more than 50% with no mechanism to identify this risk in advance
 - No pre-execution ROI visibility — no way to know which promotions would generate positive incremental gross profit before committing spend